spacenectar/builda/readme.md

     css_preprocessor: 'sass'
     # use the CSS module format?
     css_modules: false
+    # Output component types in their own subfolder (will output in the components index file if false).
+    create_types_subfolder: false
     # Generate a README.md file for each component.
     generate_readme: true
     # If true, example code will be added to the component files.
 If false, the files will be bare-bones.